 So remember: ALWAYS keep ALL of your expense receipts and EVERY document relating to income and expenditure for your rental property.
 This includes everything from interest payments and insurance costs right through to lawn mowing and water bills.

-Please Note: This article and the information contained within is of general nature only and should not be relied on as detailed advice that applies to everyone.
+Please Note: This article and the information contained within is general in nature.
 We suggest speaking to a qualified tax agent for specific advice suited your own situation and expenses.